William Steig: Personal life and death

 Steig married four times and had three children.
-From 1936 to 1949, Steig was married to educator and artist Elizabeth Mead Steig (1909–1983, sister of anthropologist Margaret Mead), from whom he was later divorced.
+From 1936 to 1949, Steig was married to educator and artist Elizabeth Mead Steig (1909–83, sister of anthropologist Margaret Mead), from whom he was later divorced.
 For a time, Steig lived at 75½ Bedford Street, purported to be the narrowest house in Manhattan.
 Steig's first marriage also made him a brother-in-law of Leo Rosten and an uncle of Mary Catherine Bateson.
 Steig and Mead were the parents of jazz flutist Jeremy Steig (playing the Pied Piper in Shrek Forever After) and a daughter, Lucinda.
-He married second wife Kari Homestead in 1950, and they had a daughter, Margit Laura (now professionally known as Maggie Steig).
+He married his second wife, Kari Homestead, in 1950, and they had a daughter, Margit Laura (now professionally known as Maggie Steig).
 After their divorce, he was married to Stephanie Healey from 1964 to 1966.
-His final marriage, to Jeanne Doron, endured for the rest of his life.
+His final marriage, to Jeanne Doron in 1968, endured for the rest of his life.

-His brother Irwin was a journalist and painter, for whom William illustrated two books on poker strategy.
-His brother Henry was a jeweler and a writer who played the saxophone and painted.
+Steig's brother, Irwin, was a journalist and painter, for whom William illustrated two books on poker strategy.
+His brother, Henry, was a jeweler and a writer who played the saxophone and painted.
 And his brother Arthur was a writer and poet, who, according to Steig, read The Nation in the cradle, was telepathic and "drew as well as Picasso or Matisse".

-Steig died of natural causes in Boston, Massachusetts, on October 3, 2003, aged 95.
+Steig died of natural causes in Boston, Massachusetts, on October 3, 2003, at the age of 95.
 Shrek 2, which was released seven months after his death, was dedicated to his memory.